bigchaindb/stylelint-config-bigchaindb/readme.md

 ## npm releases

-For a new release, execute on the machine where you're logged into your npm account:
+For a new **patch release**, execute on the machine where you're logged into your npm account:

 ```bash
 npm run release
 ```

-This should suffice for most updates but be aware this always creates a patch update.
-Command is powered by [`release-it`](https://github.com/webpro/release-it) package.
-That's what the command does:
+Command is powered by [`release-it`](https://github.com/webpro/release-it) package, defined in the `package.json`.

+That's what the command does without any user interaction:

-- create release commit
+- create release commit by updating version in `package.json`
 - create tag for that release commit
 - push commit & tag
-- create a new release on GitHub
+- create a new release on GitHub, with change log auto-generated from commit messages
-- publish to npm
+- publish to npm as a new release

-If you want to create a minor or major update, use these commands:
+If you want to create a **minor** or **major release**, use these commands:

 ```bash
 npm run release-minor